Skip to content

 • segs

-• The input segments to be filtered.
-It's the primary data upon which the range filtering operation is performed.
+• The segmentation elements to be filtered.
+This is the primary data upon which the filtering operations are performed.

 • Comfy dtype: SEGS